 The Best 5 Dog Foods for Diabetic Dogs

-Royal Canin Glycobalance Dry Dog Food has been hailed as the best dog food for diabetic dogs.
+Royal Canin Glycobalance Dry Dog Food has been hailed for years as the best dog food for diabetic dogs.
 This dog food has been specifically designed with a specific formula to control your dog’s blood sugar level.
 While we don’t know the exact formula but we do know the formula used in making this dog food follows the exact same principles that we outlined before.

 This dog food contains complex carbohydrates that has an overall low glycemic index content.
 Carbs with low glycemic index are more slowly digested, absorbed, and metabolized and cause a lower and slower rise in blood sugar level.
 The food is also enriched with a blend of different fibers which help to moderate dog’s glycemic response and alleviate any digestive issue.

 - Dry dog food delivers a diet rich and varied in fresh, whole animal ingredients